Basques: Language

-The identifying language of the Basques is called Basque or Euskara, spoken today by 25%-30% of the region's population.
+The identifying language of the Basques is called Basque or Euskara, spoken today by 25-30% of the region's population.
 An idea of the central place the language has in cultural terms is given by the fact that Basques identify themselves by the term euskaldun and their country as Euskal Herria, literally "Basque speaker" and "Country of the Basque Language" respectively.
-The language has been made a political issue by official Spanish and French policies restricting its use either historically or currently; however, this has not stopped the teaching, speaking, writing, and cultivating of this increasingly vibrant minority language.
+The language has been made a political issue by official Spanish and French policies restricting its use either historically or currently; however, this has not stopped the teaching, speaking, writing, and cultivating of this minority language.
 This sense of Basque identity tied to the local language does not only exist in isolation.
 For many Basques, it is juxtaposed with a sense of either Spanish or French identity tied with the use of the Spanish and French languages among other Basques, especially in the French Basque Country.
 Regarding the Spanish Basque Country, Basques that don't have a sense of Spanish identity make up an important part of the population.
 As with many European states, a regional identity, be it linguistically derived or otherwise, is not mutually exclusive with the broader national one.
-For example, Basque rugby union player for France, Imanol Harinordoquy, has said about his national identity:"I am French and Basque.
-There is no conflict, I am proud of both. ...
+For example, Basque rugby union player for France, Imanol Harinordoquy, has said about his national identity:

+I am French and Basque.
+There is no conflict, I am proud of both ...
 I have friends who are involved in the political side of things but that is not for me.
-My only interest is the culture, the Euskera language, the people, our history and ways."
+My only interest is the culture, the Euskera language, the people, our history and ways.